RAKWireless/LinkitSmart-Alexa-Quick-Start/README.md

 **Alexa depends some libs and utils, you need change them**

+1. Install alexa feeds as linkitsmart7688

+		$ echo src-git rakalexa https://github.com/RAKWireless/LinkitSmart-Alexa-Quick-Start.git >> feeds.conf

+then

+	./scripts/feeds update
+	./scripts/feeds install -a

-1. If your linkitsmartSDK has these files, you need delete these files and replace them with opwrt-topdir/associative-dir
+2. If your linkitsmartSDK has these files, you need delete these files and replace them with opwrt-topdir/associative-dir

 Delete: